Oops!

 Teen Area

-Drop in for a snack and try a new activity or craft.
-This week we'll have Ozobots out for you to play with and command.
+Drop in for a snack and try a new activity or craft, every Wednesday.
+This week we'll have have supplies and instructions for making eclipse viewers.

 You are welcome to arrive at any time during the program.
 For students in middle and high school.